-In the CPC's review of applications for funding, it intends to use the guiding principles and goals to steer its deliberations and selection of projects to recommend to Town Meeting for funding.
+In the CPC's review of applications for funding, it uses the guiding principles and goals developed as part of the original Community Preservation Plan in 2015 (and informed by recent planning activities such as the Town's 2019 Master Plan) to steer its deliberations and selection of projects to recommend to Town Meeting for funding.
+These principles are:

-- 1. MAXIMIZE FUND LEVERAGING.
+- MAXIMIZE FUND LEVERAGING.

 - 2. PRIORITIZE URGENT PROJECTS.

 - 3. ADVANCE PROJECTS WITH HIGH COMMUNITY BENEFITS.

-- 4. ENSURE CPA INVESTMENTS ARE MAINTAINED.
+- 4. Ensure CPA investments are maintained.

 - 5. PRIORITIZE CREATION OF HOUSING OPPORTUNITIES.

 - 6. IMPROVE OUTDOOR PUBLIC RECREATION OPPORTUNITIES.

 - FOCUS OPEN SPACE EFFORTS.